mjdrushton/potential-pro-fit/docs/minimizers.rst

 ^^^^^^^^^^^^^^^^^^^

 :Type-Name: SingleStepMinimizer
 :Description: Evaluates the merit function once then exits.
-Using this minimizer is equivalent to specifying the ``--single`` option to ``fittingTool.py``.
+Using this minimizer is equivalent to specifying the ``--single`` option to ``pprofit``.

 \